 'Bordelon' why you grow it foliage closeup translucent foliage found in Bordelonville, Louisiana.
-This variety is an ornamental of supposed edible banana parentage to some degree, but its origin is circumspect and it is assumed to be a hybrid.
-It may be a cross with the very red-striped variety known in the trade as Sumatran Banana, M. acuminata ‘Zebrina,’ AKA M. sumatrana, AKA M. ‘Rojo,’ a notoriously slow, difficult, frost tender and somewhat cold sensitive plant even for Southern California.
+This variety is an ornamental of supposed edible banana parentage, but its origin is circumspect and it is assumed to be a hybrid.
+It may be a cross with the very red-striped variety known in the trade as Sumatran Banana, M. sumatrana ‘Zebrina,’ A.K.A.
+M. ‘Rojo,’ a notoriously slow, difficult, frost tender and somewhat cold sensitive plant even for Southern California.
 ‘Bordelon’ has green leaves striped with burgundy, and burgundy undersides.
-It is supposed to be a good cool grower and should be a great, more dependable substitute for Sumatran Banana. rev 9/2007
+It is supposed to be a good cool grower and should be a great, more dependable substitute for true Sumatran Banana. rev 4/2017

 basjoo JAPANESE FIBER BANANA in Portland mature mat in spring, Richard Josephson's, Santa Cruz flower and fruit spike wonderful columnar trunks at Strybing Arboretum a hardy (zone 5-6) banana, probably THE most cold hardy banana species.
 This species will survive snow and great amounts of cold, acting as a giant deciduous perennial.
 Unlike most other bananas, the foliage can take down to freezing or even slightly below without damage.
 Its trunks are know to take mid twenties before beginning to freeze down.
 In fact, one grower I know in the Pacific Northwest summed it up when he said “If it isn't freezing, it's growing.”
 It will reach 8-12' tall in one growing season with enough heat, water, and fertilizer, and can go close to 20' at maturity.
 In mild climates, it will overwinter and the stands look much like any other banana.
 While leaves will survive light frosts, they tend to get badly tattered during winter storms, and plants are probably best at least partially cut back early in spring in most situations.
 Like most bananas, it probably forms its flower stalk the first year and it emerges and continues the reproductive cycle the second year.
 If it doesn't freeze down, you may see typical banana flowers and small, seedy, essentially inedible fruit.
 All bananas seem to appreciate a warm situation, and if you are in the cool coastal belts, you should site this plant so it receives at least some direct sunlight in winter.
 This species will reportedly take 0°F without protection and -20°F with thick mulch.
 But unless you are in a very cold area where this species' extreme hardiness will be of value, why not try one of the fruiting types, which will look as good or better and may reward you with fruit as well?
 This species is actually not the real “Japanese Fiber Banana,” M. balbisiana is.
 And it is not really from Japan, it is from China.
 In fact, no bananas are truly native to Japan; even M. balbisiana is an introduced species there. rev 5/2003

 sumatrana 'Zebrinus' young plant also sold as Musa 'Rojo' and Musa zebrinus, this is a tender subtropical variety that is slow and cranky under the best conditions, even in Southern California.
 Give it your warmest, most protected spot and it will do pretty well, but expect to lose it in protracted, cold, wet winters.
 Even if it doesn't die it can languish in cold or shady conditions and emerge with new growth quite late in spring.
 Its best application is probably in a container, where it can be moved to its most seasonally advantageous situation and protected from the worst a cold winter has to offer.
 Its leaves are the best of any currently available banana, being a deep, tropical olive green splashed with intense maroon, even on the older growth.
 Even if you have to replace it every few years it is unparalleled at making a tropical statement in a landscape.
 It is normally small-statured, under 10' tall and with only a few psuedotrunks.
 USDA Zone 9/Sunset zone 17, 21-24, or in protected containers anywhere. rev 4/2017